Pages

 Urinary Tract Infections

-A urinary tract infection, commonly referred to as an UTI, is a bacterial infection in the urinary tract.
-Although urinary tract infection can occur in the kidneys, ureters, bladder or urethra, most occur in the bladder or urethra (lower tract).
+A urinary tract infection, commonly known as a UTI, is a bacterial infection that affects the urinary tract.
+While UTIs can occur in various parts of the urinary system, including the kidneys, ureters, bladder, or urethra, most cases involve the bladder or urethra (lower tract).

 The most common ways bacteria can enter the urinary tract include